 8. Optimize your images

 Google cannot directly see your pictures.
 Instead, it infers what an image has via its alternative text (alt-text).
-Making an alt-text perfectly optimized is about delivering the maximum information about the picture and targeting all keywords.
+Making an alt-text perfectly SEO optimized for your blog is about delivering the maximum information about the picture and targeting all keywords.